eugene-eeo/noterender/demo/doc/howto.md

 ---
-title: Using rmd for fun and profit
+title: Using noterender for fun and profit
 version: 0.1-beta
 ---

-`rmd` is a program that can be run to transform a directory of Markdown files to HTML files in another directory.
+`noterender` is a program that can be run to transform a directory of Markdown files to HTML files in another directory.
 First create a new directory with the following structure:

-    rmd-config.json
+    noterender-config.json
     template.html
     doc/
         file1.md

-Copy and paste the following into `rmd-config.json`:
+Copy and paste the following into `nr-config.json`:

     {
         "src": "doc/",